 The recent update in the law is a beneficial one and aligns the Province of Ontario with majority of other provinces by adhering to the principles of 'substantial compliance'.
 Thus, the Ontario Superior Court of Justice can now interpret Wills that were once previously deemed invalid due to minor technical issues as valid, fulfilling the testator's true intentions.

 The content provided on this website is for informational purposes only and should not be considered as professional legal advice.
-If you have specific questions or concerns about your situation, it's always best to consult with our highly competent estate lawyer who can provide personalized guidance.
+If you have specific questions or concerns about your situation, it's always best to consult with our estate lawyer who can provide personalized guidance.